behrouzhs/svdns/README.md

 For our algorithm `svdns` there are several switches that can be used:

-* -pmi2, -pmi10: Base 2 or base 10 Pointwise Mutual Information (PMI) calculation.
-If not specified, matrix factorization will be done on co-occurrence matrix rather than PMI matrix (which will be a simple SVD on co-occurrences and is not our algorithm).
-* -pmicutoff \<float\>: Using this option will set all the PMI values less than cutoff threshold to zero and the matrix will become sparser. (default: -infinity, which does not filter anything.)
-* -shift \<float\>: It will shift all the PMI values by a positive or negative value. (default: 0)
-* -dimension \<int\>: The dimensionality of the word embedding. (default: 100)
-* -thread \<int\>: The number of threads to use in parallel processing. (default: 4)
+* -input \<file\>: Specifies the input co-occurrence file.
+This co-occurrence file is the output of `cooccur`.
 * -vocab \<file\>: Specifies the input vocabulary file.
 This vocabulary file is the output of `vocab_count`.
-* -input \<file\>: Specifies the input co-occurrence file.
-This co-occurrence file is the output of `cooccur`.
 * -output \<file\>: Specifies the output embedding file.
 The resulting word vectors will be stored in this file.
+* -pmicutoff \<float\>: Using this option will set all the PMI values less than cutoff threshold to zero and the matrix will become sparser. (default: -2.5)
+* -shift \<float\>: It will shift all the PMI values by \<float\> (default: 2.5).
+Please note that factorizing the all positive matrix practically yields better embeddings, so try to use `shift=-pmicutoff`
+* -dimension \<int\>: The dimensionality of the word embedding. (default: 100)
+* -thread \<int\>: The number of threads to use in parallel processing. (default: 4)
+* -pmi10: calculate Pointwise Mutual Information (PMI) using base 10 logarithm.
+If not specified, it will use log2 by default.

 ## Pre-trained word vectors